sutegi/predicting_bus_arrival_times_using_machine_learning_models/README.md

-# predicting_bus_arrival_times_using_machine_learning_models
-This research paper explores the application of machine learning models to predict bus arrival times in Astana, Kazakhstan.
+# PREDICTING BUS ARRIVAL TIMES USING MACHINE LEARNING MODELS
+Abstract: This research paper explores the application of machine learning models to predict bus arrival times in Astana, Kazakhstan.
+Accurate bus arrival predictions are crucial for improving public transportation efficiency and passenger satisfaction.
+We investigate the performance of various models, including K-means clustering, K-Nearest Neighbors (KNN), Convolutional Long Short-Term Memory (Conv-LSTM), Support Vector Machines (SVM), and Linear/Logistic Regression.
+Our study utilizes real-world bus data from Astana's public transportation system, considering factors such as time of day, day of the week, route, and traffic conditions.
+We evaluate the models based on metrics like mean absolute error and root mean squared error to identify the most effective approach for bus arrival prediction in Astana.

+Keywords: Machine learning, bus arrival prediction, public transportation, K-means clustering, KNN, Conv-LSTM, SVM, linear regression, logistic regression